localgovdrupal/docs/docs/src/content/features/workflow.md

 The preview can be viewed by anyone with the link, so caution should be taken when sharing unpublished content.

+#### Sharing a Preview Link for multiple pages

+It's now possible to create a single link for a Guide, Step by Step and Subsite, so you don't have to send individual links to each pages.
+Go to an overview page then click on 'Preview Link' and you should see the child pages have been automatically added.

+If you don't see this happening:

+- update [localgov](https://github.com/localgovdrupal/localgov) and code for each content format: [Guides](https://github.com/localgovdrupal/localgov_guides), [Step by Step](https://github.com/localgovdrupal/localgov_step_by_step) and [Subsites](https://github.com/localgovdrupal/localgov_subsites)
+- when logged in, go to Config > Content Authoring > Preview Link settings and turn 'Multiple entities' on
+- if neither work, ask your developer or post a message in #group-content and we'll help

+Previewing multiple pages at once doesn't work in Directories or on Service pages yet.
+We're working on this and will keep you posted.

 ## Scheduling content*

 If you want to publish or unpublish content on a particular date you can use Scheduled transitions to line them up in advance.